About Rural-Urban Continuum Codes

 Alleghany County with Clifton Forge City, Virginia (51005); Covington City, Virginia (51580)

-Since individual county data is not available in our data until 1980, we need to create a code for the grouped county, Alleghany/Clifton Forge/Covingto (51916) 1969-1979.
+Since individual county data is not available in our data until 1980, we need to create a code for the grouped county, Alleghany/Clifton Forge/Covington (51916) 1969-1979.
 The Rural-Urban Continuum Codes for the grouped county match identically to the individual counties for all years.
 The Rural-Urban Continuum Codes are as follows:

 • 6 (Urban population of 2,500 to 19,999, adjacent to a metro area) for 1974